 GeneCards Summary for BLMH Gene

 BLMH (Bleomycin Hydrolase) is a Protein Coding gene.
-Diseases associated with BLMH include mutagen sensitivity and resistance to bleomycine in the treatment of testicular cancer.
+Diseases associated with BLMH include resistance to bleomycine in the treatment of testicular cancer and mutagen sensitivity.
 Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
 GO annotations related to this gene include cysteine-type peptidase activity and aminopeptidase activity.

 UniProtKB/Swiss-Prot for BLMH Gene